-FIRE FLOW requirements for the subject property are 1000 gallons.
+FIRE FLOW requirements for the subject property are 2,200 gallons.
 NOTE on the plans the REQUIRED and AVAILABLE FIRE FLOW.
 The AVAILABLE FIRE FLOW information can be obtained from the water company.

-NOTE on the plans that the building shall be protected by an approved automatic fire sprinkler system complying with the currently adopted edition of NFPA 13D and adopted standards of the authority having jurisdiction.
+NOTE on the plans that the building shall be protected by an approved automatic fire sprinkler system complying with the currently adopted edition of NFPA 13D and adopted standards of the Aptos/La Selva Fire Protection District.